 After just two years of playing rugby, Cliodhna Moloney in Operations Production Support in KBC Bank has established a successful career both on and off the pitch.
 Cliodhna has represented her local club Railway Union, the Leinster Women’s team, and now her country, as she took her place on the Irish Women’s rugby team.

-Imagine a packed Aime Giral stadium in France, wearing the number two rugby jersey and all eyes are on you.
+Imagine a packed Aime Giral stadium, wearing the number two rugby jersey and all eyes are on you.
 Not so long ago on a normal day for you and I, Cliodhna Moloney finished up in KBC for a few days, and this became her reality.
 The talented Ashley Harmon, Brand Engagement & Employee Communications Advisor at KBC Bank Ireland caught up with Ireland’s 6 Nations starting hooker to see how she balances life at KBC and representing Ireland on the rugby centre stage.

 Cliodhna had her first taste of victory when she was in college in Sligo and subsequently got into rugby “I was initially involved in the GAA when a friend approached me to try out rugby.
 I started playing in Dublin in January 2014 so I’m still a student of the game”.